Margoju/GoodVibes-2/README.md

 The `--boltz` option will provide Boltzmann probabilities to the right of energy results under the `boltz` tab.
 With the `--ee` option, %ee, er and a reduced ratio are shown along with the dominant isomer and a calculated transition state energy value, ddG or ΔG‡.

 #### Checks
 A computational workflow can become less effective without consistency throughout the process.
-By using the `--check` option, GoodVibes will enforce a number of pass/fail checks on the input files given to make sure uniform options were used.
+By using the `--check` option, GoodVibes2 will enforce a number of pass/fail checks on the input files given to make sure uniform options were used.
 Checks employed are:

 ###### Gaussian Output Checks
 *   Same version of Gaussian used across all output files